Colonial Parkway Rehabilitation Project

 Latest construction updates

-Ballard Street in Yorktown to Fusiliers Road closure through Winter 2024/2025: The Parkway will be closed from Ballard Street in Yorktown to Fusiliers Road, which will remain open.
-The Route 17 access ramps will be closed.
-Work in this area will begin with replacement of the bridge deck over Route 17.
-Work will continue with replacement of the bridge deck over Yorktown Creek, exposed aggregate slab replacement, and drainage improvements.
-This segment is expected to remain closed through Winter 2024/2025.
+Ballard Street in Yorktown to Fusiliers Road closure: The Parkway is closed from Ballard Street in Yorktown to Fusiliers Road.
+The Route 17 access ramps are also closed.
+Work in this area includes replacement of the bridge deck over Route 17and replacement of the bridge deck over Yorktown Creek, exposed aggregate slab replacement, and drainage improvements.

-Colonial Parkway Detours and Closures, Phase 1, August 2023
+Colonial Parkway Detours and Closures, Interim Detour Effective January 29, 2025

 NPS Graphic